privacyidea/simplesamlphp-module-privacyidea/README.md

 It enables simpleSAMLphp to do two factor authentication against a [privacyIDEA server](https://github.com/privacyidea/privacyidea), that runs in your network.
-Users can authenticate with normal OTP tokens, Challenge Response tokens like EMail and SMS or with U2F devices.
+Users can authenticate with normal OTP tokens, Challenge Response tokens like EMail and SMS or using WebAuthn and U2F devices.
 TiQR is currently not supported.

 ### Configuration